gingerbeardman/artworks-keyboard/README.md

 # artWORKS Keyboard
-Custom keyboard for Deneba artWORKS and UltraPaint for using with Mini vMac and BasiliskII emulators for iOS
+Custom keyboard for Deneba artWORKS and UltraPaint for use with both `Mini vMac` and `BasiliskII` emulators for iOS

 - `keyboard-artworks.json` JSON definition
 - `artWORKS.nfkeyboardlayout` compiled keyboard layout